ALERT: ESA listing for two reptile species and two others

 Tomorrow (8/17/23) the United States Fish and Wildlife Service (FWS) will post this document in the Federal Register (found on our website at https://usark.org/wp-content/uploads/2023/08/23-borneo-earless-ESA.pdf).
 FWS will be considering these species to be listed under the Endangered Species Act (ESA): Bornean earless monitor lizard (Lanthanotus borneensis), blue tree monitor lizard (Varanus macraei), bleached sandhill skipper (Polites sabuleti sinemaculata), and pinyon jay (Gymnorhinus cyanocephalus).

 When a nonnative species is listed under ESA, even domestically born and bred animals can no longer be sold in interstate commerce by private breeders.
-This is actually anti-conservation as these animals in the wild face habitat decimation, and poaching for medicinal, food, and other purposes.
+ESA needs modernization reforms as some ramifications of listings are actually anti-conservation as these animals in the wild face habitat decimation, and poaching for medicinal, food, and other purposes.
 Rather than allowing the global population of a species to grow to conserve species, ESA listings prevent that from happening in the U.S.

 The petition was filed by the Center for Biological Diversity.
 We will post links and updates when available.